Anglo-Nepalese War: Trying times for Nepalese troops

 Out West, the Nepalese were hopelessly overextended.
-Kumaun, a key link in Nepalese army communications with the Far West, was defended by a small force, numbering about seven hundred and fifty men, with an equal number of Kumaoni irregulars, altogether about fifteen hundred men to defend a whole province.
+Kumaun, a key link in Nepalese army communications with the Far West, was defended by a small force, numbering about 750 men, with an equal number of Kumaoni irregulars, altogether about 1,500 men to defend a whole province.
 In addition, Doti which was to the East of Kumaun, had been practically stripped of troops.
 Bam Shah, as governor of Kumaun, had final responsibility for the defence of the province.

-The British force, numbering initially over forty five hundred men, was easily able to outmanoeuvre the Nepalese army defenders and force them to abandon one post after another.
-Despite a significant victory over Captain Hearsey's force, which had been sent on a flanking movement though Eastern Kumaun, and the capture of the captain himself, the Nepalese army was unable to stem the tide of the British advance.
+The British force, numbering initially over 4,500 men, was easily able to outmaneuver the Nepalese defenders and force them to abandon one post after another.
+Despite a significant victory over Captain Hearsey's force, which had been sent on a flanking movement though Eastern Kumaun, and the capture of the captain himself, the Nepalese army were unable to stem the tide of the British advance.
 Hasti Dal Shah arrived in Almora with a small body of reinforcement troops.
 A further reinforcement of four companies was sent from Kathmandu to aid the beleaguered defences of Kumaun, but the difficulties of communication through the hills prevented them from arriving in time to be of any help.

-Meanwhile, Hastings sent Colonel Nicolls, Quartermaster-General for the British troops in India, to take charge of the Almora campaign and assigned two thousand regular troops to this front in addition to the very large number of irregulars already assigned to the area – all of this against fewer than one thousand Nepalese army soldiers.
+Meanwhile, Hastings sent Colonel Nicolls, Quartermaster-General for the British troops in India, to take charge of the Almora campaign and assigned 2,000 regular troops to this front in addition to the very large number of irregulars already assigned to the area – all of this against fewer than 1,000 Nepalese soldiers.

-Hasti Dal Shah and some five hundred Nepalese Army men had set out from Almora to secure Almora's Northern line of communications with Kathmandu.
+Hasti Dal Shah and some 500 Nepalese men had set out from Almora to secure Almora's Northern line of communications with Kathmandu.
 This party was intercepted.
 Hasti Dal Shah, the ablest Nepalese commander in this sector, was killed in the first moments of the battle.
 The Nepalese suffered terrible losses.
 When word of this disaster reached the defenders at Almora, they were stunned.
 The British closed in on Almora and the Nepalese was unable to prevent the British advance.
-On April 25, 1815, 2,000 British regulars under Col. Nicholls and a force of irregular troops under Col. Gardiner assaulted and captured the heights of the town of Almorah.
-Subsequently, the British managed to establish gun positions within seventy yards of the gate of the fort at Almora and the British artillery demolished the walls of the fort at point blank range.
+On 25 April 1815, 2,000 British regulars under Col. Nicholls and a force of irregular troops under Col. Gardiner assaulted and captured the heights of the town of Almorah.
+Subsequently, the British managed to establish gun positions within 70 yards of the gate of the fort at Almora and the British artillery demolished the walls of the fort at point blank range.
 Bam Shah surrendered Almora on 27 April 1815.
 The result of this British victory was the capitulation of the province of Kumaon and all of its fortresses.